About This Drug

 - There are no known interactions of sorafenib with food, however this medication should be taken on an empty stomach.

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are known drug interactions with sorafenib.
+- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with sorafenib.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.

 - Avoid the use of St. John’s Wort while taking sorafenib as this may lower the levels of the drug in your body, which can make it less effective.